 187 Carr Place, Leederville, Western Australia

-If you are unable to attend the above scheduled dates, please contact us and we will schedule an alternative date.
+If you are unable to attend a live audition please contact us and we will send information for video submission.

 What if I have never studied Classical Ballet?

 Don’t worry if you have never undertaken Classical Ballet training prior to the audition.
 We simply need to observe if you have the physical capability to meet the requirements of this unit.
-Many students that have completed our courses commenced with little or no prior training in Classical Ballet and are now working as professional dancers.
+Many of our graduates commenced with little or no prior training in Classical Ballet and are now working as professionals.

 What should I wear for the dance audition?